 There are buzz words that stir me to question the validity of your walk with Christ.
 When hearing particular phrases, I stop listening to you and start judging your heart.
 Your interpretation of being a Christian is suspect to the scripture I hold dear, and I need to warn and advise you to escape the judgment of God.
 (I Am a Human Judging Machine)

 I confess forty years as a Protestant evangelical taught me to suspect anyone who wrote or spoke the truth in opposition to mine.
-Words like contemplation, centering prayer, and mysticism or teachings from Catholic theology I questioned at all costs.
+At all costs, I questioned words like contemplation, centering prayer, and mysticism or teachings from other theology.
 Mindfulness as a way of practicing the presence of Christ in my life was not even a possibility.

 Christian faith and religion seldom progress beyond an intellectual mind game of right or wrong belief about God.
 The mind, in its arrogance, sets up the proper parameters of knowledge to achieve salvation.
-I was a Pharisee who knows the proper way.
+I was a Pharisee who knew the appropriate way.
 (The Deception of Spiritual Pride)

 “Being a Christian is more about a relationship with God than beliefs about God; more about the presence of God than the proofs of God; more about intimacy with the truth than the tenets of truth; more about knowing God’s activities than knowing God’s attributes.
 It is time to move from a religion that seeks to comprehend God to a relationship that seeks to encounter and be a home for God–to move from points and propositions and moralisms to mystery and paradox and participation in the divine life.”